marcusmoore/obsidian-sidebar-todos/README.md

 - [x] Write nice message if there are no todos to display
 - [x] Have the side panel update when file is changed
 - [x] Have the note update when a todo is updated
+- [ ] Figure out panel contents flickering (at least when trying setInterval).
+The GitHub discussion might be relevant.
 - [ ] [Update icon](https://marcus.se.net/obsidian-plugin-docs/user-interface/icons)

 # References